ajryken/NASMConwayGameOfLife/README.md

 # Conway's Game of Life (64-Bit NASM)

-This is a simple, configurable version of "Conway's Game of Life", with a simple start screen and a generation counter."
+This is a simple, configurable version of "Conway's Game of Life", with a simple start screen and a generation counter.

 ## Getting Started